-Although a wide variety of market value ratios are in use, the most popular include earnings per share, book value per share, and the price-earnings ratio.
+Although a wide variety of market value ratios are available, the most popular include earnings per share, book value per share, and the price-earnings ratio.
 Others include the price/cash ratio, dividend yield ratio, market value per share, and the market/book ratio.
-Each of these measures is used in a different way, but when combined, they offer a pretty accurate financial portrait of publicly traded companies.
-In addition, market value ratios can help give management an idea of what a firm's investors think of its performance and future prospects.
+Each of these measures is used in a different way, but when combined, they offer a financial portrait of publicly traded companies.
+In addition, market value ratios give management an idea of what a firm's investors think of its performance and future prospects.

-They're also used to analyze stock trends, although some context is necessary.
+Market value ratios are also used to analyze stock trends.
 For example, a company's low price-earnings ratio may indicate the stock is an undervalued bargain in a stable industry, but it also could indicate the company's earnings prospects are relatively uncertain, and the stock may be a risky bet.

-That's why you always should consider various factors, including a range of market value ratios, when making a decision about an investment.
+You should always consider various factors, including a range of market value ratios, when making a decision about an investment.
 A stock with one great-looking measure could be an undiscovered gem, or it could be a dud that's underpriced for a reason.

 Earnings Per Share

 Earnings per share measure a company's net income per share of outstanding stock, indicating a company's profitability to investors.
-Calculate earnings per share by dividing the company's net income by the number of outstanding shares (the stock currently held by all shareholders).
-For example, if a company has $10 million in net income and 4 million outstanding shares, the earnings per share would be $10 million divided by 4 million, which is $2.50.
+To calculate earnings per share, divide the company's net income by the number of outstanding shares (the stock currently held by all shareholders).
+For example, if a company has $10 million in net income and 4 million outstanding shares, the earnings per share would be $10 million divided by 4 million, which amounts to $2.50.